Solar Savings and San Antonio Utilities

 eart of San Antonio

 Baxter County is in the heart of San Antonio.
-Often when people talk about San Antonio they are talking about Baxter county.
-Most that live in Baxter County have CPS Energy as there utility.
+Often, when people talk about San Antonio, they are talking about Baxter County.
+Most that live in Baxter County have CPS Energy as their utility.

 CPS Energy pays its customers the avoided cost rate for their excess generation.
 On top of this, CPS also gives a solar rebate.
 Qualified commercial and residential customers can receive up to $3,000.

-The first 9 million dollars of funding pays $2,500 per project and an extra $500 for using local panels.
-The Next 5 million dollars of funding pays $1,500 per project and an extra $500 for installing local panels.
-As of February 20th of 2019, only 2 million of the 14 million dollars were allocated.
+The first $9 million of funding pays $2,500 per project and an extra $500 for using local panels.
+The next $5 million of funding pays $1,500 per project and an extra $500 for installing local panels.
+As of February 20th, 2019, only $2 million of the $14 million was allocated.

 This rebate is capped at 50 percent of the project.
 If you are installing a system that would have cost less than $6,000 you will get up to half of the project cost instead.
 Installations that use non-local installers get 75 percent of the rebate.